Yuuhei/Houshou-Marine-SBPH-Bot/README.md

 A bot for SBPH coded by Aspidiske/Yuuhei and thepanglossian

 You must use any Linux distro here, Windows isn't a linux distro.

-I used Debian in my case, so change debian specific commands here like `apt` to your distro
+I used Debian for this when it's still alive on Buccaneer Hub, so change debian specific commands here like `apt` to your distro

 If ur gonna plan to use another [OS](https://templeos.org/), you'll gonna have a bad time porting commands.